RIPESS has been engaging in educational and training activities at different levels, mainly through it’s member organisations.

 Since September 2016, RIPESS Europe has started to work with some of its members on Initial Vocational Education and Training (IVET) through an Erasmus+ project (“Social and Solidarity Economy in Europe: affirming a new paradigm through IVET curricula innovation”).

-The countries directly involved in the project are: Bulgaria, Czech Republic, Greece, Germany, Italy, Portugal, and Romania.
+The countries directly involved in the project were: Bulgaria, Czech Republic, Greece, Germany, Italy, Portugal, and Romania.

 Duration: 2 years (Set.
 2016 – Aug.
 2018)